Non-invasive and noise-robust light focusing using confocal wavefront shaping: Discussion

 \section{Discussion}

-In this research we have analyzed score functions for wavefront shaping correction using non-invasive feedback at the absence of a guiding star.
-Obtaining such feedback is challenging, because even if excitation light is corrected and focused at a single object spot, the light returning to the sensor is undergoing another aberration process while propagating through the tissue, leading to yet another scattered pattern.
-Moreover, real biological fluorescent sources are weak emitting a limited number of photons.
-When these photons are spread over multiple sensor pixels the detectable signal is highly contaminated by noise.

-To assess focusing quality, we need a score function that can measure a non-linear function of the light emitted by different sources.
+In this research, we have analyzed score functions for wavefront shaping correction, using non-invasive feedback at the absence of a guiding star.
+To assess focusing quality, we seek a score function that can measure a non-linear function of the light emitted by different sources.
 This is naturally achieved when using two-photon fluorescent feedback, but is harder to achieve with linear fluorescence.
-We show that by using a confocal correction at both illumination and imaging arms we can measure such a non-linear feedback, which is maximized when all excitation light is brought into one spot.
+We show that by using a confocal correction at both the illumination and imaging arms we can measure such a non-linear feedback, which is maximized when all excitation light is brought into one spot.
 Moreover, the fact that our system uses a correction of the emitted light as part of the optical path allows us to bring the limited number of emitted photons into a single sensor spot, facilitating a high SNR measurement.

-The drawback of our current approach is that it uses a slow Hadamard basis optimization~\cite{Popoff2011}.
-In our current implementation it takes about 30 min to optimize for one modulation pattern.
-Some of this can be largely optimized by better hardware such as a faster SLM.
-However, due to the large number of iterations required by the simple coordinate descent optimization, this approach is inherently slower than the power iterations of~\cite{Dror22}.
-We are exploring ways to accelerate our current optimization by extending the phase retrieval framework of~\cite{Dror22} to model the full image formation model of the incoherent case.
+It is worth noting that while our approach can recover focusing modulations, it can converge to different spots on the fluorescent target, depending on initialization.
+While we cannot know where it has focused, we can use memory effect correlations to image the surrounding window.
+Another drawback of the approach is that in our current implementation it takes about 30 min to optimize for one modulation pattern.
+Some of this can be largely optimized with better hardware, such as a faster SLM.
+However, the iterative optimization is inherently slower than the power iterations of~\cite{Dror22}.
+Beyond better hardware, we are exploring algorithmic alternatives which can accelerate optimization.